wmbutler/couchbackup/README.md

 ### Setup

-This isn't an NPM module yet so you will need to clone the githib repo, then:
+This isn't an NPM module yet so you will need to follow these instructions:

 ```
 git clone https://github.com/wmbutler/couchbackup.git